 Whether it is hot Momos or the noodles, Chinese food has become a part and parcel of our life.
-In fact, in India you can find Chinese cuisine all over the country.
+In fact, in India, you can find Chinese cuisine all over the country.

-Shocked, well further in this blog I am going to reveal some eye opening facts about your favourite Chinese foods.
+Shocked, well further in this blog I am going to reveal some eye-opening facts about your favourite Chinese foods.
 The version of Chinese foods that we have in India falls more to the category of Desi Chinese.

 So what really is Indian Chinese?
 Simply put, it is the Indian adaptation of Chinese cooking techniques and seasonings with a unique tadka.
-So as I have already started, let us go furthermore in this topic.
+So as I have already started, let us go furthermore on this topic.